 But the impact of this conflict will most likely extend beyond that of the silicon based industries.
 Russia’s invasion of Ukraine is driving new troubles onto the world’s already beaten-up supply chains.
 The fighting has forced closures of car factories in Europe that rely on Ukraine manufactured components.
 It has also negatively impacted supplies for the steel industry as far out as Asia Pacific and has shuttered air routes and land routes that became essential with the onset of the pandemic.
 We are likely to see both nation’s commodity exports slow dramatically, inciting a spike in the price of oil, natural gas, wheat, sunflower oil, and related commodities.

+How can we mitigate future disruptions and incorporate strategies that balance service, cost, capital, and risk?
 Here are some recommendations to get you started:

 Gain a better understanding of your organization’s objectives for service, operating costs, capital investments, shareholder value, and risk.
 Scrutinize how your supply chain structures impact those areas.
 Keep in mind, this can be a daunting task and may require intense data efforts and analysis.
 But in the short and long term, the effort is almost always justified by the results.

 Establish a process for acquiring, consuming, and analyzing supply chain data and risk data.
 Develop a reusable method for rapidly assessing this data along with any leading indicators that suggest future disruptions to your supply chain.
 It’s best to develop this function as a repeatable process or a workflow that can be leveraged by anyone in your organization.

 Develop a culture of preparedness, proactiveness, and design thinking, with optionality as your mindset.